cleliofs/hack-shalom-day/README.md

-This project is for practising programming exercises.
+This project is for practising programming exercises for Shalom hack day.